db42/db42.github.io/_posts/2014-08-04-logging-with-cocoaLumberJack-on-iOS-1.md

 pod 'CocoaLumberjack'
 ```

-* CocoaLumberjack allows you to declare `ddLogLevel` in each file to have file based loggin level.
-Global level loggin should be enough for most people.
+* CocoaLumberjack allows you to declare `ddLogLevel` in each file to have file based logging level.
+Global level logging should work fine for most people.
 Create a `Constants.h` equivalent file to define global `ddLogLevel`

 ```